Livestream studio requirements and home studio design tips: do's and don'ts for online fitness instructors.

 The basics - our recommendations

 Use a computer.
 Moxie works best on high-powered laptop/desktop computers on the Google Chrome browser at this time.
-The computer software and browser should be up-to-date.
-A multi-core processor is best, and we recommend devices no older than 4 years.
+Your computer software and browser should be up-to-date.
+A multi-core processor is best, and we recommend computers no older than 4 years.

 If using a mobile device.
-At the moment Moxie is browser based, so it requires quite a lot of computing power - it works best on newer mobile devices.
+At the moment teaching on Moxie is browser based, so it requires quite a lot of computing power - it works best on newer mobile devices.
 For iOS mobile devices, Moxie runs best on the Safari browser.
 For all other mobile devices, we recommend Chrome.

 Optimize your camera.
 While your built-in computer camera may work just fine, we recommend investing in an external webcam for the crispest imaging—giving your students the sensation of being in the studio right along with you!